vdbst/standard/README.md

 # Results
 ## Usage
-A result value is used to indecate that a operation might fail.
-They are very simelar to Options, but the error case needs some value.
+A result value is used to indicate that an operation might fail.
+They are very similar to Options, but the error case needs some value.
 It should move the responibility of handling errors to the callee of the function.
 It should also make the developer that uses functions aware of the possibility of an Error.

 Basic usage:
 ~~~js